-- Students are advised to work with another person around when performing a dangerous experiment in the laboratory. - The USM clinic is open after office hours from 5.00-7.00pm.
-Please contact the security department at extension 4333 or 4999 if an accident occurs or if you require transportation to the USM Clinic. - If the accident occurs after 7.00pm, then this should be referred to a hospital or a panel doctor.
+- Students are advised to work with another person around in the laboratory. - Please contact the security department at extension 4333 or 4999 if an accident occurs or if you require transportation to the USM Clinic. - If the accident occurs after office hours, then this should be referred to a hospital or a panel doctor.
 Please contact security department through extension number 4333 or 4999 if you require transportation. - The student or the accompanying person should contact and report the incident to the student's supervisor whose contact number is found in the list displayed in every laboratory for students working after office hours.